manthanank/learn-angular/README.md

 ### Navigating in the App

-To navigate to a route programmatically, you can use the `Router` service.
+To navigate to a route with a required parameter, you can use the `Router` service.
 For example, in a component:

 ```typescript
 // some-component.component.ts